Due Sunday, March 7 [50 points]

-Identify, summarize, and evaluate primary academic sources that will be used in your project.
-You must provide a minimum of 10 academic sources.
+The purpose of this assignment is to identify, summarize, and evaluate primary academic sources that will be used in your project.
+For this assignment, you must provide 8 academic sources.
 Academic sources include peer-reviewed journal articles and chapters from edited academic books.
-Note the class textbook is a secondary source, not a primary source and therefore may not be used as one of your sources.
-An academic book includes citations and references from other sources.
+Note the class text book is a secondary source, not a primary source.
+An academic book typically includes citations and references from other sources.

 For this part of the project, you will search for the bulk of your sources.
 This page is a little longer to cover finding, reading, summarizing, and evaluating sources, as well as APA citations.
 Successful work at this stage will help you later on.
 Some tips: